Immutable Log Storage as a Service on Private and Public Blockchains

+Logs are evidential documents~\cite{accorsi2009log}.
+They contain all the details and QoS metrics related to the operation of software, network components, servers, and Cloud platforms.
+As a key element in computer forensic investigations, logs are presentable in the court of law~\cite{selamat2008mapping, reilly2010Cloud} only if they satisfy requirements, such as authenticity and reliability.

-Log tampering actions include adding, removing, and manipulating a log partially or entirely.
+Log tampering include adding, removing, and manipulating a log partially or entirely.
+We provide three log tampering examples in Appendix~\ref{sec:examples}.
 Moreover, log tampering may affect CSCs financially and technically.
 If a CSP tampers with the logs related to resource usage and overcharges the customer, or if a CSP hides the breach of one or more criteria of an SLA, the CSC is in immediate need of finding a method or a tool to verify the integrity of data provided by the CSP.

-Logs are evidential documents~\cite{accorsi2009log}.
-They contain all the details and QoS metrics related to the operation of software, network components, servers, and Cloud platforms.
-As a key element in computer forensic investigations, logs are presentable in the court of law~\cite{selamat2008mapping, reilly2010Cloud} only if they satisfy the legal requirement such as authenticity, reliability, and admissibility.

-Here, tamper-motivation is defined as the desire of one or more of the parties involved in a platform, infrastructure, or Cloud solution to access critical logs and tamper with these logs by adding, removing, or manipulating a part or the entire log.

-Below, we provide three examples of situations where there may be motivation to tamper with logs related to private, community, and public Clouds.